magogate/SQL-2019-Active-Active-Cluster/README.md

    - Follow same steps for both nodes
    - While logging you should be able to login as Domain Administrator user instead of local Administrator
    - Validate nodes in Domain Controller using "Active Directory Users and Computers"

+## 5. Installation of iScassi Target
+As mentioned in very first video and also in image, DC Server / Node will also act as Storage or SAN.
+We will create 6 drives there as below
+2 Data Drives (5 GB Each)
+2 Log Drives (3 GB Each)
+1 Temp Drives (2 GB Each)

+These drives will share with other nodes, wherein we will actually install & configure SQL Server 2019 Active \ Active Cluster.

+Now, in order to create & share \ present these drives (iscasi luns) to other nodes, we need to follow following steps
+    ### a.
+Installation of iSCSI Target Server
+        1. Open Server Manager
+        2. Local Server --> Manage --> Add Roles & Features
+        3. Installation Type --> Role Based Installation
+        4. Select local server - this is a default option
+        5. Server Roles --> Select - File & Storage Services --> iSCSI Target Server
+        6. Install
+    ### b.
+Add NIC Cards to all 3 nodes in network for iSCSI communication
+        1. Right click on VM --> Settings
+        2. Click Add --> Select Network Adapter
+        3. Assign static IP Address for all 3 nodes as below
+           - for DC             -- 10.0.0.10
+           - for gogate-node-1  -- 10.0.0.15
+           - for gogate-node-2  -- 10.0.0.20
+        4. Disable Windows Firewall
+        5. Check the connectivity from DC